PostHog/meta/requests-for-comments/2025-02-25-query-migrations.md

 4. Notebook nodes (and canvas element).
 5. The activity log, when changing a query.
 6. Queries that are converted from `filters` e.g. when users create an insight by directly calling the api.
+7. ...? _(let me know)_

-Some of these places are available frontend-side (queries from a url) and some are available backend-side (queries from an insight model).
+Some of these places are available frontend-side (e.g. queries in a url) and some are available backend-side (e.g. queries in an insight model).

-This makes it difficult to migrate a query with a not backwards compatibly change e.g. converting a boolean to an enum.
-Backward compatible changes i.e. adding an optional field can still be done.
+This makes it difficult to migrate a query with a non-backwards compatibly change e.g. converting a boolean to an enum.
+Backward compatible changes e.g. adding an optional field are no problem.

 Any errors in a query cause Pydantic to fail the validation and thus insights with the error will fail to compute.